The Jewel in the Crown (TV series): Plot

 Shortly after the wedding, Teddie and Merrick leave for the Burma front with their unit.
 Teddie is soon killed in an ambush by the Japanese-sponsored Indian National Army (INA).
 Merrick is badly wounded trying to get Teddie to safety and is evacuated to a Calcutta hospital.
 When Sarah visits him (at Susan's request), she learns that his arm will be amputated and that his burned face is permanently disfigured.
 Merrick says that Teddie was ambushed because of him.
 Teddie had left their unit to try to persuade two Indian soldiers of his regiment, who had been captured by the Japanese and joined the INA, to surrender and come in.
 Merrick believes Teddie wanted to prove to him that the Indian soldiers would resume their loyalty to the British when given the chance.

-Lady Manners presses for a formal inquiry into Hari Kumar's arrest and detention.
-Nigel Rowan, an aide to the governor of the province conducts the interview with Hari, who learns during it that Daphne died.
-After Rowan establishes that Merrick tortured Hari and there is no evidence of any wrongdoing, he arranges Hari's release.
-No action is taken against Merrick, however.
+Lady Manners presses for a formal inquiry into Hari's arrest and detention.
+Nigel Rowan, an aide to the governor of the province, interviews Hari, who learns from him that Daphne died.
+After Rowan establishes that Merrick tortured Hari and there is no evidence of wrongdoing, he arranges Hari's release.
+No action is taken against Merrick.

 After convalescing, Merrick is promoted and assigned to intelligence activities concerning the INA and Indian soldiers who collaborated with the enemy.
 He comes across the Laytons again in Bombay, where Sarah is reunited with her father, Colonel Layton, just released from a German POW camp.
-Merrick is there to interrogate an Indian soldier who had served under Colonel Layton and assisted the Germans after Layton's unit was captured, and who has been deported to India.
+Merrick is there to interrogate an Indian soldier who served under Colonel Layton, assisted the Germans after Layton's unit was captured, and has been deported to India.
 Merrick gains assistance from Sergeant Guy Perron, a young Cambridge graduate and Indian history scholar, who was serving with an Intelligence Corps Field Security unit; he speaks fluent Urdu and is asked to observe the interrogation.
-Merrick learns that Perron also attended Chillingborough and knew Hari Kumar.
+Merrick learns that Perron also attended Chillingborough and knew Hari.

 After the interrogation, Perron runs into Merrick and Sarah Layton at a party.
-He accompanies them to the apartment of Layton's aunt, where Sarah and her father are staying temporarily.
+He accompanies them to Layton's aunt's apartment, where Sarah and her father are staying temporarily.
 Sarah and Perron are attracted to each other.
 Merrick decides to have Perron assigned to assist him in further investigations of Indian soldiers who became collaborators.
 Perron and Sarah both find Merrick distasteful, but Perron has no choice but to work with him.